Sven65/Slabbo/README.md

 2.1.
 In order to install dependencies for 1.18+, please run buildtools with the `--remapped` option to get the remapped revision jar.
 2.2.
 Be sure to compile craftbukkit using the `--compile craftbukkit` option
 3. Install the compiled JAR files to your local maven using `mvn install:install-file -Dfile="spigot-version.jar" -DgroupId=org.spigotmc -DartifactId=spigot -Dversion=version-R0.1-SNAPSHOT -Dpackaging=jar`
-4. For final distribution, use the `Slabbo-dist-*-remapped-obf.jar` file.